sahaba-ai/.github/profile/README.md

 ---

 Besides [our services](https://sahaba.ai/#services), we have a couple of sub-projects:
+- ⭐ [Dynamic DevOps Roadmap](https://github.com/DevOpsHiveHQ/dynamic-devops-roadmap): A pragmatic DevOps roadmap for DevOps career in the Cloud Native era following the Agile MVP style!
 - ⭐ [DevOpsHive](https://github.com/DevOpsHiveHQ): Focusing on closing the gap between DevOps Golden Triangle (People, Process, and Technology).
 - ⭐ [KubeZero](https://github.com/kubezero/kubezero): A production-ready out-of-the-box Platform Orchestrator with GitOps designed for multi-environment Cloud Native setup.